Home

 If I don't get any money for winning the `Ganza, what do I get?
 The prognosticator who scores the most points in the `Ganza is awarded the Ostertag Plaque, which is quickly becoming one of the most coveted items in sports.
 It is often mentioned in the same sentences as the Lombardi Trophy and the Stanley Cup (especially if you read this sentence out loud).
 It, and it only, signifies to all who see it that the owner has triumphed in the nationwide Basketball Tournament Prediction Extravaganza.

 There are tons of internet pools out there that have snazzy graphics and big prize money.
 Why should I enter the 'Ganza?
 There are two main things the `Ganza has going for it that other contests, like those run by CBS and ESPN, do not have.
-First, of course, is the `Ganza Gazette.
-No other pool offers something as entertaining (we think) as the Gazette.
+First, of course, is the access you have to the founders and facilitators of the 'Ganza.
+Do you think the president of CBS Sportline or Yahoo!
+Sports or ESPN will accept your Facebook friend request?
+Neither do we.
 Second is the statistics.
 In the "big" pools, all you can do is go on the web and see your score and how it compares to a million others.
-If you are a `Ganza member, we keep all statistics in our historical database.
+If you are a `Ganza prognosticator, we keep all statistics in our historical database.
 We have records, averages, power ratings, and wimp factors, which carry over from year to year.
 All these statistics and archives combine to make the `Ganza an enjoyable prognosticating experience.

 Why did you name your award "The Ostertag Plaque?"
 The Ostertag Plaque was named in honor of Greg Ostertag, former University of Kansas player.
 The award was named in 1993, when the Jayhawks were playing North Carolina in the final four.
 In that game, which Kansas lost, Ostertag battled hard underneath the entire game with Tar Heels' center Eric Montross.
 Ostertag's grit and determination epitomize the 'Ganza philosophy.
 Plus, we all got a great chuckle when, at one point, Ostertag fell to the floor and looked kind of silly.
 As a group of `Ganza Prognosticators gathered around the set, the Pooh-Bah said, "That's it!
 The Ostertag Plaque!"
 I guess you had to have been there.